Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 ## Create a maintenance plan for transaction logs

-You can use the Maintenance Plan Wizard to schedule transaction log backups for all databases that your deployment of TFS uses.
+You can use the Maintenance Plan Wizard to schedule transaction log backups for all databases that your deployment of Azure DevOps Server uses.

 > [!IMPORTANT]
 > SQL Server Express does not include the Maintenance Plan Wizard.
 You must manually script the schedule for transaction-log backups.
-For more information, see the following topic on the Microsoft website: [How to: Create a Transaction Log Backup (Transact-SQL)](http://go.microsoft.com/fwlink/?LinkId=186158).
+For more information, see [How to: Create a Transaction Log Backup (Transact-SQL)](/previous-versions/sql/sql-server-2008-r2/ms191284(v=sql.105)).

-1. Log on to the server that is running the instance of SQL Server that contains the databases that you want to back up.
+1. Log on to the server that is running the instance of SQL Server that contains the databases to back up.

 2. Open **SQL Server Management Studio**.

-3. In the **Server type** list, choose **Database Engine**.
+3. In the **Server type** list, select **Database Engine**.

-    1. In the **Server name** and **Authentication** lists, choose the appropriate server and authentication scheme.
+    1. In the **Server name** and **Authentication** lists, select the appropriate server and authentication scheme.

     2. If your instance of SQL Server requires it, in **User name** and **Password**, specify the credentials of an appropriate account.

-    3. Choose **Connect**.
+    3. Select **Connect**.

-4. In **SQL Server Management Studio**, expand the **Management** node, open the submenu, choose **Maintenance Plans**, and then choose **Maintenance Plan Wizard**.
+4. In **SQL Server Management Studio**, expand the **Management** node, open the submenu, select **Maintenance Plans**, and then select **Maintenance Plan Wizard**.

-5. On the welcome page for the **SQL Server Maintenance Plan Wizard**, choose **Next**.
+5. On the welcome page for the **SQL Server Maintenance Plan Wizard**, select **Next**.

     The **Select Plan Properties** page appears.